 Skip to content

-This repository has been archived by the owner on Jan 17, 2023.
+This repository was archived by the owner on Jan 17, 2023.
 It is now read-only.

 Fix for issue #2572 Crash on AFImageWithDataAtScale when loading image #2815